open-telemetry/opentelemetry-go-build-tools/checkdoc/README.md

          --module-name go.opentelemetry.io/collector
 ```

-# Deprecation note:
+## Deprecation note

 This has been deprecated in favor of `checkfile`.
-Please use `checkfile` with argument `--file-name README.md` instead.
+Please use `checkfile` with
+argument `--file-name README.md` instead.